mattfmiller/record-store-react-clone/README.md

 ## Known Bugs

 * Filter is not functional yet.
 Filter terms are being passes to App component, but conditional is not in place to filter albums.
+* No clear button to cancel an update.

 ## Support and contact details